Saturday, September 28, 2024

 But the years have gone by and ...guess what?
 I'm wearing cardigans!
 Never with done-up buttons and never-never with pearls.

-But I'll tell you something that has begun to intrigue me: often when I watch a home renovation show, or a gardening show, or a posh-people-holdaying-in-the-Hamptons show, the women love to wear cardigans tied around their hips.
-The funny thing is that these women are never seen actually wearing the cardigans.
+But I'll tell you something that has begun to intrigue me: often when I watch a home renovation show, or a gardening show, or a posh-people-holdaying-in-the-Hamptons show, the women love to wear cardigans or sweaters tied around their hips.
+The funny thing is that these women are never seen actually wearing the cardigans or sweaters.

 Is cardigan hip-wearing a fad?
 Never worn, but always seen?
 "Oh, don't I look great?" think the bored-stressed-angry-vindictive-jealous housewives of such-and-such city.
 "I'll just tie my cardy around my hips and the peasants will throw hosannas and confetti at my feet.
 I'm so fashion-forward."